Baptism as Covenant and New Creation

 Covenant signs are applied to members of the covenant community prior to personal confession (Genesis 17; Colossians 2:11–12).
 Colossians 2:11–12 makes this typological connection explicit, grounding baptism in the same covenantal logic that governed circumcision, while distinguishing it by its resurrection ground.

-Infant baptism is therefore a real covenantal inclusion; it is not self-completing without the personal faith it anticipates and requires.
+Infant baptism is therefore a real covenantal inclusion into the visible covenant community; it is not self-completing without the personal faith it anticipates and requires.
 Without that faith, the sign remains, but the reality it signifies is not present.

 Conclusion